Eastern Australia Trip. Day 2 : Sydney

 Taking pictures with the Waradah Aboriginal Tribe

-In front of the Waradah Aboriginal Cultural Center while waiting for our shuttle to arrive
+We took pictures in front of the Waradah Aboriginal Cultural Center while waiting for our shuttle to arrive.

 There was a fire-burning in some part of Blue Mountain back in January